Simple Succulent Care

-It’s hard to give an exact time frame (water your plant every Sunday), as each species and even individual has its own needs.
+It’s hard to give an exact time frame such as water your plant every Sunday, as each species and even individual plant has its own needs.
 A good rule of thumb, however, is to water your succulents once every two weeks.
 But keep an eye on them!
 You may find that they begin to wilt.
 If so, water them a little more frequently.
 If you notice leaves or stems starting to turn brown or black, they might be suffering rot.
 You’re probably drowning the roots.
 Cut back a little bit.

 There are several methods of watering.
 It is usually fine to pour water near the base of the plant, as you would with any other plant.
 If you don’t want to disturb new or fragile plants, try using a water stone.
-That is, a stone on which you pour water which spills off onto the roots of nearby plants.
+That is a stone on which you pour water which spills off onto the roots of nearby plants.
 Some succulents also like to be misted.
 Misting is especially helpful if you’re growing succulents from seeds as many species produce tiny seeds that can easily be washed away.

 If your plant looks unwell, don’t panic!
 Remember why we picked succulents?
-They’re pretty, but tough.
+They’re pretty but tough.
 They can survive a beginner gardener.
 Experiment with different watering regimes.
 It’s okay if they lose a couple of leaves along the way, they’ll be better for it once you figure out what makes them happy.
 Mastering the water needs of succulents is an accomplishment to be proud of, so don’t be afraid to experiment while you’re still learning how to care for your succulents.

 An assumption that many beginners fall prey to is that there is no such thing as too much sunlight.
 On the contrary, despite being characterized as “desert plants”, succulents are subject to sunburn (though not in the same way that we are!).
-Usually an average of 8 hours a day of sunlight is sufficient for these plants.
+Usually, an average of 8 hours a day of sunlight is enough for these plants.

 – South-facing windows are optimal (if you are in the Northern Hemisphere).